FlameGrowl-wq/MC-server-Boot/README.md

 # MC-server-Boot
-A boot menu with backup and a editor (beta)
+A boot menu with backup and a editor
 !!YOU NEED A PAPER SERVER AND RENAMNE IT PaperMC.jar <-- LIKE DIS!!

 Python requariard!!!!!